How to Find a Good Couples Therapist (Part 2 of 2)

 The therapist is culturally competent to work with you

-Ask the hard questions.
-Do you want to know if she has experience working with same-sex couples?
-Do you want to know if she has experience with cross-cultural relationships?
-Do you want to know if she’s got any biases about polyamory?
-Would it help to know if she has children?
-Ask.
 When you ask these questions, you’ll get a sense of both her experience and her comfort level in answering the question.
 You shouldn’t be in the position of educating your therapist about your culture or any area of your life.
 Therapy is your time.

-At The Rising Relationship Center, we have therapists with different personalities and life experiences.
+At Rising Relationship Center, we have therapists with different personalities and life experiences.
 Our therapists are dedicated to cultural competency with all couples.
 If you’re looking for the right therapist, start here.
 Set up a free consultation now.

 Previous